KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/push_to_github.md

   ```
   git status
   ```

+  Now, your files should display under a header of "Changes to be committed:" and should be green in color.

 10. Commit the files so Git understands what group of changes to deal with.
 Feel free to change the commit message (the part in the quotation marks) if you'd like!